 That agency policy, then, would include Bayh-Dole implementing regulations, much of the standard patent rights clause, and the procedures for tailoring that clause, modifying it, and dealing with disputes.

 Bayh-Dole recites the Reagan Memorandum.
 The Reagan Memorandum makes it executive branch policy to use Bayh-Dole for all contracts except where a specialty statute provides otherwise.
-The problem with all this is that 15 USC 2218(d) requires the Nixon patent policy including any revisions published in the Federal Register.
-Bayh-Dole at 35 USC 210(c) fixes this when a contractor outside the scope of Bayh-Dole elects to retain title in an invention because Bayh-Dole then preempts 15 USC 2218(d).
+Bayh-Dole at 35 USC 210(c) fixes this when a contractor outside the scope of Bayh-Dole elects to retain title in an invention because Bayh-Dole then preempts the Nixon patent policy.
 While Congress did not pass a law to deal with the whole of federal contracting–only the portion pertaining to nonprofits and small business contractors (for the soon to launch SBIR program, primarily)–a combination of presidential memorandum, amendment to Bayh-Dole, and presidential executive order accomplished much of the rest, even when Bayh-Dole does not expressly preempt the specialty statutes, it actually does, despite the protestation that it does not intend to do so at 35 USC 210(b):

 Nothing in this chapter is intended to alter the effect of the laws cited in paragraph (a) of this section or any other laws with respect to the disposition of rights in inventions made in the performance of funding agreements with persons other than nonprofit organizations or small business firms.